ericbuess/update-chromedriver/README.md

 # ChromeDriver Updater

 This project automatically updates the ChromeDriver to match the installed Chrome browser version.
 It downloads the appropriate ChromeDriver version, extracts it, and places it in the specified path.
+This is useful for tools like Selenium that require a ChromeDriver version compatible with the version of Chrome installed on your system which can change when you update your Chrome browser.

 ## Features